amplience/awesome-dynamic-content-extensions/readme.md

 - [dc-extension-help](https://github.com/amplience/dc-extension-help) - Allows a help block to a content item.
 This creates a placeholder field that simply shows helpful information of your choosing in the content item editor.
 - [dc-sample-extension-personify](https://github.com/amplience/dc-sample-extension-personify) - Content decisioning for a Targeted Content item using the Personify XP UI extension
 - [dc-extension-dom-editor](https://github.com/amplience/dc-extension-dom-editor) - Create and edit a hierarchy of components to structure their content in an abstract manner, for use in a Document Object Model.
+- [dc-extension-grid](https://github.com/amplience/dc-extension-grid) - Allows users to place and resize grid items using a WYSIWYG editor, and edit their content by selecting them.

 ## Dashboard
 Extend the dashboard.